SenseNet/sn-search-lucene29/docs/search-service.md

 source_url: 'https://github.com/SenseNet/sn-search-lucene29/blob/master/docs/search-service.md'
 category: Guides
 version: v7.0
-tags: [lucene, index, indexing, search, query, service, sn7]
+tags: [lucene, index, search, query, service]
 description: The Lucene search engine needs a physical file storage for its index files.
 In a cloud environment it is not possible to store these index files inside the web folder.
 This is why we created a central search service, separate from the web applications.

 ---